 Our latest Westchester Snapshots series is all about what it is like living in Pelham, NY.
-This article is part of a collaborative series with Westchester Living.
+This article is part of a collaborative series with The Westchester Living Team at Compass.
 Additional articles include Life in Larchmont and Mamaroneck Living.

 Living in Pelham, NY